ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

 1. if not boot after install

-in grub, choose ubuntu ,presse 'e', add
+in grub, select ubuntu, DO NOT PRESS ENTER ,presse 'e', add

     modprobe.blacklist=nouveau

-after splash , the line starts with linux then boot,
+to the end of the line that starts with linux (after splash), then boot,

 if bootable, then step 2